Jonathan2251/lbd/_sources/gpu.rst.txt

   Implement ML graph scheduler both on compiler and runtime

-As :numref:`opengl_ml_graph`, the Device of GPU or CPU+NPU is able to run the whole ML graph.
-However if the Device has NPU only, then the CPU operation such as Avg-Pool has to run on Host side which add communication cost between Host and Device.
+As shown in :numref:`opengl_ml_graph`, the Device, such as a GPU or a CPU+NPU, is capable of running the entire ML graph.
+However, if the Device has only an NPU, then operations like Avg-Pool, which require CPU support, must run on the Host side.
+This introduces communication overhead between the Host and the Device.

-Like OpenGL's shader, the "kernel" function may be compiled on-line or off-line and sending to GPU as programmable functions.
+Similar to OpenGL shaders, the "kernel" function may be compiled either on-line or off-line and then sent to the GPU as a programmable function.

 In order to run ML (Machine Learning) efficiently, all platforms for ML on GPU/NPU implement scheduling SW both on graph compiler and runtime.
 **If OpenCL can extend to support ML graph, then graph compiler such as TVM or